Fallout 2 (PC) Review

 Review for Fallout 2 on PC

-The '90s was an era when RPGs were thematically dominated by Dungeons & Dragons, with mainly do-gooders as their protagonists.
-Fallout opted to change all that, by introducing a nuclear-ravaged world where anything goes, with you being able to do that 'anything' - in other words, what a true RPG is supposed to be.
-The inevitable sequel came pretty fast, and multiplied almost everything by tenfold, whether that's the size of the explorable wasteland, the things that could be done in it, as well as the weirdness on offer, and, for many fans of the original "trilogy" (hard to count Fallout Tactics as part of the series), this was simply a dream come true, and is widely regarded as the best the Fallout universe can offer.
+The ‘90s was an era when RPGs were thematically dominated by Dungeons & Dragons, with mainly do-gooders as their protagonists.
+Fallout opted to change all that, by introducing a nuclear-ravaged world where anything goes, with you being able to do that ‘anything’ - in other words, what a true RPG is supposed to be.
+The inevitable sequel came pretty fast and multiplied almost everything by tenfold, whether that’s the size of the explorable wasteland, the things that could be done in it, as well as the weirdness on offer.
+For many fans of the original “trilogy” (hard to count Fallout Tactics as part of the series), this was simply a dream come true.
+Fallout 2 is widely regarded as one of the best, if not the best the Fallout universe has… but as this retrospective will show, its rushed production, and severe shift in tone somehow ruined what didn’t need fixing.

 Screenshot for Fallout 2 on PC